Ganesh Chaturthi 2023

 He is the highly revered and adored deity who is worshipped in almost every Hindu household.
 His birth anniversary is celebrated all over the nation and abroad, but the Indian state of Maharashtra is famous worldwide for celebrating Ganesh Chaturthi with great fervor, enthusiasm and total dedication.

-It will be commemorated on September 10th this year.
-This 10-day (on average) event will conclude on September 19, 2021 with Ganesh Visarjan and Anant Chaturdashi celebration; however, the ending date may vary depending on location and state.
+it will be commemorated on Tuesday, September 19, 2023.
+This 10-day (on average) event will conclude on Thursday, September 28, 2023 with Ganesh Visarjan and Anant Chaturdashi celebration; however, the ending date may vary depending on location and state.

 Worshipping Lord Ganesh duly aids in the resolution of all issues, bringing happiness and prosperity into one's life.
 In Hinduism, Lord Ganesh is worshiped before the commencement of any endeavor, work, or religious puja to ensure that everything goes well and produces the desired results.